dimsav/elasticsearch-reference/README.md

 ## Storing documents

 The action of saving documents to elasticsearch, is called "indexing".
+[See more](http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/index-doc.html)

 ### Indexing a document with known id